aosingh/sqlite_rx/README.md

 ## Docker

-To run `SQLiteServer` in a docker container refer Docker hub [documentation](https://hub.docker.com/r/aosingh/sqlite_rx)
+To run `SQLiteServer` in a docker container refer the detailed [documentation](https://hub.docker.com/r/aosingh/sqlite_rx) on Docker hub

 ## CLI